amybingzhao/simple-logo/ADDITION.md

 I did not get it completely right on my first try because I made a small mistake with reflection and had also not entirely understood how the front end worked.
 My approach had been correct and I just had to make small tweaks to fix the bugs I encountered.

+**My Approach**

+I made it so that the Wrap and Fence commands change a value for the Bounds enum in the GUICanvas.
+This enum served as the key for a resource file.
+Using the data in the resource file and reflection, I made the GUICanvas follow the correct bounds behavior in determining the coordinates for a Turtle's visual representation.
+I set the default bounds behavior to wrap around the edges of the canvas.

 ## Analysis